-The regional Fox Hills and Hell Creek aquifers in eastern Montana are represented by 278 water-quality analyses in the MBMG's water-quality files.

-Ground water from these formations is generally soft and is of good quality, ranging in dissolved solids from 107 to 4,400 mg/L. The lowest dissolvedsolids value reported is from an 80-foot well in Sweet Grass County, which is completed in the Hell Creek Formation.
+The regional Foxhills and Hell Creek aquifers in eastern Montana are represented by 276 water-quality analyses in the MBMG's water quality files.
+Ground water from these formations is generally soft and is of good quality ranging in dissolved solids from 107 to 4,400 mg/L. The lowest dissolved solids value reported is from an 80-foot-deep well in Sweetgrass County which is completed in the Hell Creek Formation.
 The water is used for domestic purposes and is a sodium bicarbonate type.
-The highest dissolved-solids value of 4,421 mg/L was measured in water from a 350-foot stock well in Musselshell County, and the water is a sodium sulfate type.
+The highest dissolved solids value of 4,421 mg/L was measured in water from a 350 foot deep stock well in Musselshell County and the water is a sodium sulfate type.

-Figure I-8 is a histogram of the number of analyses of waters versus dissolved solids for the Fox Hills and Hell Creek aquifers.
-This histogram shows that 223 of the 276 samples (81%) were for waters with less than 2,000 mg/L of dissolved solids.
+Figure I-8 is a histogram of the number of analyses of waters versus dissolved solids for the Foxhills and Hell Creek aquifers.
+This histogram shows that 223 of the 276 samples (81%) were for waters with less than 2,000 mg/L dissolved solids.
 There are no reports of waters containing more than 10,000 mg/L of dissolved solids in these aquifers.
-The frequency of higher dissolved solids from the Fox Hills and Hell Creek formations is more often a sodium bicarbonate type, with sodium sulfate becoming predominant as values above 1,000 mg/L occur.
+The frequency of higher dissolved solids in waters tails off rapidly as values for dissolved solids increase.
+The chart also shows that ground water with less than 1,000 mg/L of dissolved solids from the Foxhills and Hell Creek Formations is more often a sodium bicarbonate type with sodium sulfate becoming predominant as values above 1,000 mg/L occur.

-Judith River Aquifer
+4. Judith River Aquifer

-MBMG's data file contains 221 analyses of Judith River Formation waters.
-Measurements range from a low dissolved-solids value of 161 mg/L for water from a 203-foot well in Wheatland County, to a high value of 27,500 mg/L for ground water from a 200-foot well in Liberty County.
+MBMG's data file contains 220 analyses of Judith River Formation waters.
+Measurements range from a low dissolved solids value of 161 mg/L for water from a 203 foot deep well in Wheatland County, to a high value of 27,500 mg/L for ground water from a 200 foot deep well in Liberty County.
 The low value represents a calcium bicarbonate type that is used for stock water.
-The high dissolvedsolids value is a sodium sulfate type that is unused.
+The high dissolved solids value is a sodium sulfate type that is unused.

 Figure I-9 is a histogram showing the number of analyses and dominant water type plotted against values for dissolved solids.
 The three most common water types in descending order are: sodium sulfate, sodium bicarbonate and sodium chloride.
-Other water types reported include magnesium sulfate (8 occurrences), magnesium bicarbonate (2 occurrences), and calcium bicarbonate (5 occurrences).
-The histogram shows that analyses with dissolved solids of less than 2,000 mg/L are dominantly sodium bicarbonate waters, with sodium sulfate becoming more common as dissolved solids increase.
-Variability in water types appears to decrease as values of dissolved solids increase.
-Of the 220 analyses, 162 or 74% contained less than 3,000 mg/L of dissolved solids, and four analyses were for waters in excess of 10,000 mg/L. All waters having dissolved-solids values of more than 5,000 mg/L were sodium sulfate waters.
+Other water types reported include: magnesium sulfate (8 occurrences), magnesium bicarbonate (2 occurrences), and calcium bicarbonate (5 occurrences).
+The histogram shows that analyses with dissolved solids of